gokcehan/lf/doc.md

 ## infotimefmtold (string) (default `Jan _2  2006`)

 Format string of the file time shown in the info column when it doesn't match this year.

+## maxwidth (int) (default 0)

+Set the maximum width of panes excluding the rightmost one.
+This only applies if the value of `maxwidth` is strictly positive.

 ## mouse (bool) (default false)